 MusicLab 5: Lockdown Rave

-In the 5th edition of MusicLab we invite you to an online algorave (algorithmic rave)!
-Prominent algoravers Renick Bell and Khoparzi will improvise live-coded music on their computers from their respective locations in Japan and India, while the audience will dance to the rave music in their homes all over the world.
-This event is also the launch of our brand new MusicLab App!
+The 5th edition of MusicLab was a virtual algorave.
+Prominent algoravers Renick Bell and Khoparzi improvised live-coded music on their computers from their respective locations in Japan and India, while the audience danced to the rave music in their homes all over the world.
+This event was also the launch of our brand new MusicLab App!

 MusicLab5: Lockdown Rave